 - a.
 The General Fund is the general operating fund of the School District.
 It is used to account for all financial resources except those required to be accounted for in another fund. - b.
+The ESSER II Fund is used to account for the proceeds of federal Department of Education grant revenue sources that are legally restricted to expenditures for specified purposes. - c.
 The Debt Service Fund is used to account for and report the accumulation of required bond sinking funds.
-The primary source of revenues is transfers from other funds. - c.
+The primary source of revenues is transfers from other funds. - d.
 The Capital Project Fund is used to account for financial resources to be used for the acquisition or construction of major capital facilities or equipment.
 Primary revenue sources are from proceeds from bonds.